Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-infraction-procedure-guide.markdown

 **2.1A.
 Additional Remedy** In Multiplayer Tournaments, since there are multiple opponents, **the decisions** that would be made by "the opponent" _(when and if the missed trigger is put on the stack / resolves)_, are **instead made by a majority vote** of the opponents.
 If no majority decision is reached _(perhaps because one opponent was eliminated and there is an even number of opponents)_, the final decision will be made by a randomly chosen opponent.

+**2.1A.
+Note** In Multiplayer Tournaments, Judges and Players must be on the lookout for situations where the Player that committed the infraction is benefiting from the opponent's decision, which in some corner cases can be a sign of collusion and / or cheating.
+Keep in mind that given the nuances of multiplayer, sometimes opponents will legitimately choose an option that benefits the Player that committed the infraction.

 ## 2.3.
 Game Play Error — Hidden Card Error

 <details markdown="0">